-Sebastian voters made history Tuesday night in the State of Florida after recalling three City Council members and replacing them with three new ones who ran on the recall ballot.
+The recall in Sebastian made history Tuesday night in the State of Florida after three City Council members and replacing them with three new ones who ran on the recall ballot.

 Damien Gilliams, Pamela Parris, and Charles Mauti have been removed from office.
 The election results will be certified on Sept.
 17.